 - Next, click Delete.
 The outcome is shown in the image below.

-2. Use Delete Sheet Columns Option in Home Tab
+2. Using Delete Sheet Columns Option in Home Tab for Removing Multiple Columns

 In this second method, we will illustrate how to use the Delete Sheet Columns option in the Home tab in Excel.
 Let’s follow the following steps to do the task.

-- Consequently, the final image will be similar to the one shown in the image below.
+- The final image will be similar to the one shown in the image below.

 Now, we will show how to delete multiple columns using the Find & Select feature.
 To complete the task, let’s go through the steps below.